 NASA Prototype Series Profile

-The NASA Prototype series consists of three individual championships, the North Atlantic Series Championship, the South Atlantic Series Championship and the Pacific Series Championship.
-Each Championship includes twelve points races held over six event weekends.
-The premier series races will be the NASA Eastern States Championship at Sebring International Raceway where three of the nine series races will take place and the NASA Western States Championship at Thunderhill Raceway.
+The NASA Prototype series consists of two individual championships, the Atlantic Series Championship and the Pacific Series Championship.
+Each Championship includes ten points races held over five event weekends.
+The premier series race will be the NASA National Championship at Circuit of the Americas.

 Series Points System:

 The series uses the standard NASA CCR point system to calculate series champions with four points being

 awarded for each pole position earned and the lowest points finish for any given two races during the season excluded

 from the final calculations.
 This means participants will be permitted to “drop” their two lowest race finishes during